 If multiple rules with the action <mbc_scheme> apply for an identity, the identity is allowed to initiate the PoC Group Session with any of the indicated Media Burst Control Schemes.

-The <crisis-event-entity-address><allow-moderator> element SHALL be used to indicate that a special PoC Crisis Event Handling Entitywhether the identity matching this rule is invitedallowed to perform the Moderator role related actions, as defined in [OMA-PoC-CP].
+The <crisis-event-entity-address><allow-moderator> element SHALL be used to indicate that a special PoC Crisis Event Handling Entitywhether the identity matching this rule is invitedallowed to perform the Moderator role related actions, as defined in [OMA-PCPS-CP].

 "false" instructs the PoC Session when a Pre-arrangedServer performing the Controlling PoC Group Session or a ChatFunction to deny the PoC Group Session is initiated.User to adopt the PoC Moderator role.
 This SHALL be the default value taken in the absence of the element.